How to Apply for a U.S. Visa from Abroad

 Most of the time, applying for U.S. visa will require a visit to a consulate or embassy, the completion and filing of paperwork, the submission of any documentation needed and a visa interview.
 The visa interview is to determine the accuracy of your application and your links to your home country.
 The aim is to ensure you will return to your home country once your visa expires.
 You may be asked about your intentions to visit the United States and you may be asked about your finances and your relationships.
 For example, you may be asked whether you have children, what your income and career are and even if you are seeing anyone in the United States.

 You will get an appointment to attend your visa interview.
 Show up neatly dressed and be sure to request an interpreter ahead of time if you don’t speak English.
 Be prepared to answer questions accurately and honestly.

 What if I Have Visa Questions?

 Applying for U.S. visas from different countries can create many questions, especially if your situation is somehow unique.
-If you’d like legal representation or legal help as you apply, contact the Austin, Texas, law offices of Morales & Sparks to speak to one of our attorneys.
+If you’d like legal representation or legal help as you apply, contact the Central Texas law offices of Morales & Sparks to speak to an attorney.

 Disclaimer: The purpose of this post is to provide general information and is not to be constituted as legal advice.
 If you need help with a specific issue, please seek the advice of an attorney.